5t4david/leaflet-challenge/README.md

 ### Before I Begin

-1. Created a new repository for this project called `leaflet-challenge`. **Do not add this homework to an existing repository**.
+1. I created a new repository for this project called `leaflet-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to my computer.
+2. I cloned the new repository to my computer.

 3. Inside my local git repository, i created a directory for the Leaflet challenge.
-Use the folder names to correspond to the challenges: **Leaflet-Step-1** and **Leaflet-Step-2**.
+I used the folder names to correspond to the challenges: **Leaflet-Step-1** and **Leaflet-Step-2**.

-4. This homeworks utilizes both **html** and **Javascript** so be sure to add all the necessary files.
+4. This task utilizes both **html** and **Javascript** so be sure to add all the necessary files.
 These will be the main files to run for analysis.

 5. I Pushed the above changes to GitHub or GitLab.